kmucavele/python-animal-oop/README.md

 ## Description
-This project represents a virtual zoo, written in a object-oriented way.
+This project represents a virtual zoo, written in an object-oriented way.
 The content is divided into various modules that cover animal abstractions, including definitions, types, enclosures, and the animals themselves.
-It was created to explore the object-oriented programming strategies in Python, while coming from a Java background.
+It was created to explore and show some object-oriented programming strategies in Python, while coming from a Java background.
 Especially, how encapsulation, abstraction, inheritance and polymorphism can be implemented in Python.